frazierumkc/LongbeardCapstone/README.md

 npm start
 ```

-If you get a "cannot be loaded because running scripts is diasbled on this system" error, open another command terminal from the start menu (lookup "cmd), navigate to folder with "cd" command, and try again.
+If you get a "cannot be loaded because running scripts is diasbled on this system" error, open another command terminal from the start menu (lookup "cmd"), navigate to folder with "cd" command, and try again.